Kwan Sung-sing: Death

 On November 26, 1960, Kwan suffered a heart attack after he returned home and took a shower.
 Around midnight, Kwan felt uncomfortable and was immediately admitted to the hospital.
 He was diagnosed with a clogged artery by Dr. Chiang, whom he was acquainted with, and Dr. Huang, who came from Beitou.
 Kwan died at around 3 in the morning in his apartment at 146 Wenquan Rd, Beitou.
 Before his death, Kwan was accompanied by his wife Chang, his friend Yin Chung-jung, and Yin's wife.
 However, Kwan's two sons and three daughters were all in the United States at the time of his death.

-Kwan's last words were: “Although I have accomplished many things in my life, I have spent most of my money brought from the mainland on promoting sports in Taiwan in recent years.
-Therefore, I expect a brief and non-luxurious funeral, and I hope my old friends will take care of my descendants.”
+Kwan's last words were: "Although I have accomplished many things in my life, I have spent most of my money brought from the mainland on promoting sports in Taiwan in recent years.
+Therefore, I expect a brief and non-luxurious funeral, and I hope my old friends will take care of my descendants."
 He also expressed his wish to be cremated, and that his ashes would be preserved to later be buried alongside his first wife on the Mainland.

 In Kwan's will, he specifically outlined that Yen Shui-long would create a mosaic about sports at the Taiwan Provincial Stadium in Taichung.

-At the Taiwan Handcraft Center, a bereavement committee for Kwan was established, consisting of Chang Ch'ün, Zhang Pi-te (張彼德), Yin Chung-jung, Jack C. K. Teng, Gengsheng Hao, Liu Ching-shan (劉景山), Koh Chih-chin (葛之覃), Lin Hung-tan (林鴻坦), along the representatives of the Music Club (及聲社), the Rotary Club, the Tsinghua Alum Union, the Chinese Charity Fund (中國慈壇社), the Chinese Freemasonry, the Kwan, Chu & Yang Architecture Firm, the Kun-zhong Contact Agency of Hongmen, Chinese Christian Women Prayer Society and Chinese Track & Field Committee.
+At the Taiwan Handcraft Center, a bereavement committee for Kwan was established, consisting of Chang Ch'ün, Zhang Pi-te (張彼德), Yin Chung-jung, Jack C. K. Teng, Hao Keng-sheng, Liu Ching-shan (劉景山), Koh Chih-chin (葛之覃), Lin Hung-tan (林鴻坦), along the representatives of the Music Club (及聲社), the Rotary Club, the Tsinghua Alum Union, the Chinese Charity Fund (中國慈壇社), the Chinese Freemasonry, the Kwan, Chu & Yang Architecture Firm, the Kun-zhong Contact Agency of Hongmen, Chinese Christian Women Prayer Society and Chinese Track & Field Committee.
 Yin Chung-jung was elected to be its president.
 Chou Shu-kai (周書楷), C.K.
 Teng and Liu Ching-shan were elected vice-presidents.
-Koh Chih-chin was elected secretary general, and Lin Hung-tan, Liu Pi-chang (劉璧章), Chu Liu-mei (初毓梅) and Kao Chung-hsiang (高重翔) were elected vice-secretary generals.
+Koh Chih-chin was elected secretary general, and Lin Hung-tan, Liu Pi-chang (劉璧章), Chu Liu-mei (初毓梅) and Kao Chung-hsiang (高重翔) were elected vice-secretaries general.

 On December 3, 1960, Kwan was cremated at Taipei Funeral Parlor.
-Chiang Kai-shek had gifted him a banner saying “規範長昭” (May his principles and examples last).
+Chiang Kai-shek had gifted him a banner saying "規範長昭" (May his principles and examples last).
 Kwan's memorial hall was set up at the gym of the International House of Taipei.
 His line of wreaths extended from the gates of this memorial hall and into the road for about 100 meters.
 Over two thousand people attended his funeral, including his friends such as Yu Youren, Chang Ch'ün, Hu Shih, Huang Chieh, Chu Chia-hua, Wang Shu-ming (王叔銘), Jack C. K. Teng, Yang Sen, Li Li-pai (李立柏), and Lyu Chin-hua (呂錦花).
 Kwan's fifth son, Kwan Chun-wu (關俊伍) was in Canada at the time and could not attend his father's cremation.